tbringloe/WGS-NOVAC/README.md

 Splitstree (Huson and Bryant 2006) can be used to plot uncorrected genomic distances as a network, which can be further scrutinized for shared genomic information across samples (i.e. potential hybridizations).
 As the program requires a GPU, it is recommended to run this on a standard computer.

+There is optional command strings the user can modify to derive coverage information across genomic regions specified by a bed file(s).
+This could be useful if the user is interested in whether exons have been lost or expanded in particular genomes.

 ## Requirements
 **Data: paired-end short read data with the following formatting: 01-SampleID_Population/species_1/2.fq.gz, 02_SampleID_Population/species_1/2.fq.gz, 03_SampleID_Population/species_1/2.fq.gz...;** it is critical the order of the samples follows the order you wish specimens to appear in the admixture plots, that is, grouped meaningfully by population or species.
 The naming format allows the workflow to derive species/population metadata, which is leveraged in some of the analyses.